mikro-orm/mikro-orm/docs/docs/migrations.md

 ## Initial migration

+> This is optional and only needed for the specific use case, when both entities and schema already exist.

 If we want to start using migrations, and we already have the schema generated, we can do so by creating so called initial migration: